Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/backup/tut-single-svr-reconn-svcs-users.md

 **TFS 2015** | **TFS 2013**

-This topic, the fourth part of the Restore a Single-Server tutorial, teaches you how to start team project collections and verify user groups on the new server.
+This topic, the fourth part of the Restore a Single-Server tutorial, teaches you how to start project collections and verify user groups on the new server.
 You will also learn how to clear the data caches on the new server, and how to help ensure that your users do not experience data caching problems when they connect to the new server.

 Use this topic to:

-* Start team project collections and verify permissions
+* Start project collections and verify permissions
 * Refresh the version control cache on client computers and reconnect to TFS